PixievoltNo1/svelte-writable-derived/README.md

 `reflect` is called after the derived store's subscriptions are called.
 If the derived store has its `set` and/or `update` methods called again in the process of calling its subscriptions, `reflect` will be called only once, with the most-recently-set value.

-`arguments` and rest parameters will not receive `old` unless the function's [length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length) is at least 2.
+`arguments`, default parameters, and rest parameters will not receive `old` unless the function's [length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length) is at least 2.

 ## Named export: `propertyStore()`